What are my rights?

 Pregnant women have the same rights to bodily autonomy and informed decision making as any other person.
 Babies don't have their own rights until they are born alive.
 So, the decisions for the baby are to be made by the mother.

 Your rights in health care include:

 access to information, informed consent and respect for your choices

 access to healthcare and the highest attainable level of health

 How do things go wrong?

 As a result, some women reluctantly undergo treatments or procedures that they do not want or feel unsure about.
 Sadly, they can live to regret this.
-Other women may be seeking care options that are withheld from them, leading to outcomes they didn't want either.
+Some women are overtly bullied into certain procedures.
+Other women still may be seeking care options that are withheld from them, leading to outcomes they didn't want either.

 What can I do about it?